 The Chinese studies were not wanting in potential subjects, due to the one-child policy in China in recent decades that resulted in the genocide of millions of babies, mostly girls, who were selectively aborted after the parents learned the sex of the fetus via ultrasound.
 In addition, human studies are surprisingly considered ethical within the context of the Chinese culture.
 Economically speaking, such studies will likely not continue even in China as the country has since become a world exporter of ultrasound equipment.

-His recently published book, Diagnostic Ultrasound: A New Bibliography, Human Studies Conducted in Modern China, is a must read for anyone who wishes to know much more about routine diagnostic prenatal scans that are presumed and promoted to be safe for millions of babies born each and every year.
+His published book, Diagnostic Ultrasound: A New Bibliography, Human Studies Conducted in Modern China, is a must-read for anyone who wishes to know much more about routine diagnostic prenatal scans that are presumed and promoted to be safe for millions of babies born each and every year.

-Health Impact of Ultrasounds on the Human Fetus
+Health Impact of Ultrasound on the Human Fetus

 Based on these 50 human studies, it can be persuasively argued that prenatal ultrasound is responsible for causation or initiation of the following conditions and disorders: